 Welcome all you dead lift heads to the ultimate tribute to the King of exercises.
+As a personal trainer for the last decade I have really taken a fancy to this exercise of picking heavy things up.
 Recently I have been challenged to create this list by a good friend of mine who also loves to deadlift.
 Being inspired by one of my favorite articles: the 55 reasons why the deadlift is king, I decided to expand on this in go for a

 100 reasons 101 Reasons!
 Some of these will be similar to the article that inspired me, some will be new, some will be rational while others will be absolutely crazy.
 Let’s not waste any time and get right into the hundred reasons!
 Get ready to have your minds blown 😏

 100 Reasons why you should always be Deadlifting

 1: You can literally strip away all of the parts of an 18 wheeler, just leaving the axle and wheels, and use that to make seriousssss gains.

 2: The deadlift is the king of all exercises.
 No one has ever called it anything less.
 People don’t call it the prince of all exercises.
 They call it the King.
 It’s like comparing Batman and Robin.
 Where every other exercise is Robin.
 If you consider yourself more of a Robin, I’ll stop you right there, hit the return button on your keyboard.

 3: Girls love a guy that has superstrong glutes and hammy’s

 4: Guys really really love a girl that has superstrong glutes and hammy’s!